 NARM can offer a variety of workshops to be presented at state midwifery association meetings or regional conferences.
-Only CPMs may attend the Qualified Evaluator workshop or the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
-There is a $75 fee for the Qualified Evaluator workshop, but no fee is charged by NARM for the other workshops.
+Only CPMs may attend the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
+There is no fee by NARM for the other workshops.
 The sponsoring organization may charge a fee to help cover the expenses or raise funds.
 The sponsoring organization is expected to provide airfare, housing and local transportation for the NARM instructor.
 Continuing Education credits will be awarded for all workshops.
 For more information, call 1-888-353-7089 or write firstname.lastname@example.org.

 The following 2 hour workshops are open to anyone: